What Is a Personal Loan? Features, Rates and How It Works

 You're tempted to borrow more than you need

-Other options like 0% APR credit cards or payment plans are available, and would cost less
+Other options, like 0% APR credit cards or payment plans, are available and would cost less

-FAQs
+Personal Loan FAQs

 A personal loan is an installment loan, where you get the borrowed money up front and pay it off in regular monthly installments.
-A credit card is a revolving line of credit, where you can spend up to your credit limit and need to pay it back on a monthly basis.

-How fast can I get a personal loan?
+How fast can I get one?

 Some lenders offer personal loans as fast as the same or next day, while others take a few days to approve your application and deliver funds.

-Can I get a personal loan with bad credit?
+Can I get one with bad credit?

 What happens if I miss a payment?